We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Whether grocery delivery services are healthy depends on what a person orders and what types of food they consume.

-Therefore, individuals may wish to add more plant foods, such as vegetables, fruits, and whole grains, in their delivery boxes.
-People can also use the MyPlate resource to help them plan a healthy, balanced diet.
+Therefore, individuals may wish to include more plant foods, such as vegetables, fruits, and whole grains, in their delivery boxes.
+People can also use the MyPlate resource to help them plan a nutritious, well-balanced diet.